-It is intended that, as a step in the application process, a BIRD representative, acting on behalf of the EC, will meet (separately) with relevant management and with key technical and business executives from both the USL and the ILL participating in the Consortium who are familiar with the submitted Proposal.
-This will be done during a scheduled visit to one of the development or operating sites of the USL and the ILL.
-The site visit will usually take place between the date of submittal of the Full Proposal (FP) (see Step 2, above) and the week preceding the Executive / Selection Committee meeting (see Step 8, below).
+It is intended (not mandatory) that a BIRD representative, acting on behalf of the EC, will meet with relevant management and with key technical and business executives from both the USL and the ILL participating in the Consortium who are familiar with the submitted Proposal.

-Usually, the purpose of a company / organization site visit is to introduce The EC (1) to the Proposal's details, (2) to the other IL or U.S. Consortium participants and their role in the Proposal, (3) to the USL/ILL relevant personnel, and (3) to answer questions the USL/IIL might have regarding the EC's assistance model, procedures and timetable.
-It also provides BIRD the opportunity to better understand the USL/ILL capabilities and commitment to the Proposal, as well as its role in the development and commercialization of the Proposal.
+The purpose of the meeting is to introduce (1) to the Proposal's details, (2) to the other IL or U.S. Consortium participants and their role in the Proposal, (3) to the USL / ILL relevant personnel, and (3) to answer questions the USL / IIL might have regarding the EC's assistance model, procedures and timetable.
+It also provides BIRD the opportunity to better understand the

+USL/ILL capabilities and commitment to the Proposal, as well as its role in the development and commercialization of the Proposal.